Advanced Management Program: The Global Experience

 • Q: Where is the program held?

-Four of the weeks, including the elective of your choice will take place in the James L. Allen Center, home of Kellogg School of Management’s Executive Education.
+Three of the weeks will take place at the James L. Allen Center, home of Kellogg School of Management’s Executive Education.
 The Allen Center is located on the western shores of Lake Michigan in the heart of Northwestern University's Evanston campus.
-The current Global Markets week focuses on the Chinese and Asian markets and will take place at the Hong Kong University of Science and Technology and in Shanghai.
+The Session 1 Global Markets week focuses on the Chinese and Asian markets and will take place at the Hong Kong University of Science and Technology and in Shanghai.

-• Q: How will I manage the AMP and my job?
+• Q: How will I manage the program and my job?

-The AMP is a 5-week program structured in mostly non-consecutive weeks over a six month engagement with Kellogg.
+The Global Advanced Management Program is a 4-week program structured in mostly non-consecutive weeks over a six month engagement with Kellogg.
 This gives participants the flexibility needed to attend the sessions without the strain of being physically away from their current position for an extended period of time.
 The first two weeks are held consecutively to immerse participants in an academically rigorous environment and to develop familiarity with fellow participants and Kellogg faculty.
-The fifth week is an elective of your choice, from our repertoire of open enrollment courses, for which participants have up to one year after beginning the AMP to complete.

-• Q: What are the English language requirements of the AMP?
+• Q: What are the English language requirements of the program?

-Strong English language speaking, reading, and writing skills are imperative to completely immerse in the Kellogg AMP experience, to complete reading assignments, and to actively engage in group discussions and activities.
-Because the AMP is a rigorous program and includes emphasis on building a strong business network, the faculty will expect participants to contribute fully to classroom and study group discussions.
+Strong English language speaking, reading, and writing skills are imperative to completely immerse in the program experience, to complete reading assignments, and to actively engage in group discussions and activities.
+Because the Global Advanced Management Program is rigorous and includes emphasis on building a strong business network, the faculty will expect participants to contribute fully to classroom and study group discussions.
 The Test for English for International Communication (TOEIC) is not required.

-• Q: Will I receive Kellogg alumni status upon completion of the AMP?
+• Q: Will I receive Kellogg alumni status upon completion of the program?

 Applications are reviewed and accepted on a rolling basis.
 It is best to apply at least three to six months in advance of the start of the program to enable you ample time to prepare for your time out of the office and program pre-work, including individual assessments.